AlexaCai/meet-app/README.md

 ## User interface

-More concretly, when users land on *Meet* app, the initial default page with a search input field to look for a city is displayed.
-Once users start typing in the search field, a list of corresponding cities matching with the entry pops up, making the search easier and faster.
+More concretely, when users land on *Meet* app, the initial default page with a search input field to look for a city is displayed.
+Once users start typing in the search field, a list of the corresponding cities matching with the entry pops up, making the search easier and faster.

 Once users have entered and selected for a city, he is invited to precise how many events he wants to see display for that city (by default, 32 events are displayed).
 A list of events for the searched city is then displayed.
-General information for each event are accessible up to this point, and if users want more details on a specific event, he can click on it to access more information, and then close de detailed view to go back full list of events.
+General information for each event are accessible up to this point, and if users want more details on a specific event, he can click on it to access more information, and then close the detailed view to go back full list of events.

 User can also display a chart showing the number of upcoming events in each city.

-All views are responsive, using a combination of **~~ABC et DEF.~~**
+All views are responsive, using a combination of **(to fill in)**.

 ## User stories and scenarios

-To help the development of the app, the following users stories, along with their respective scenarios written with the Gherkin syntax have been created (the scenarios here being part of a larger user story describing interactions between a user and the application) .
+To help the development of the app, the following user stories, along with their respective scenarios written with the Gherkin syntax have been created (the scenarios here being part of a larger user story describing interactions between a user and the application) .

 ### User story 1 - Filter events by city